Asymptotic characterisation of localised defect modes: Su-Schrieffer-Heeger and related models

 \section{Bounded defects in periodic media}

 We will begin by studying the problem of creating a defect in a periodic medium by inserting a finite-sized piece of another material.
-A perturbation of this kind can be compact, meaning it is only a local perturbation and does not affect the underlying spectral band structure, or it can be non-compact, particularly in the case that the length of the defect region is not equal to the periodicity length (or an integer multiple of it).
-The theory developed here can handle both compact and non-compact cases.
+A perturbation of this kind is typically compact, meaning it is only a local perturbation and does not affect the underlying spectral band structure.
+Two examples are sketched in \Cref{fig:mesh}.
+The theory developed here does not need the length of the defect region to be equal to the periodicity length (or an integer multiple of it).